StefanZander/lecture_notes/smw/skript/html/docs/chapters/smw/subobjects.md

     }}
     ```

-    In `Template:YourTemplate` one adds the following:
+    In `Template:YourTemplate` add the following:

     ``` diff
     {{#ask: